Mengjiao0714/heat_surveillance/Data.md

 From the Query Portal in ESSENCE, we select **Facility Location (Full Details)** under Datasourse and set Hospital State equals **Kansas**.
 This query will select all Emergency Department records in Kansas in a particular day or time range by specifying different Start Date and End Date.
 We call it Count Data.
 If we further set CC and DD Category equals **Heat Related Illness v2**, we obtain the emergency records due to exposure to heat.
 We call it Heat Data.

 The following code shows how we load the data into R by providing the URL from ESSENCE.
-There are about 195 varialbes in the original dataset, and we extract three variables we are interested in: `C_Biosense_ID, ChiefComplaintUpdates, and Diagnosis_Combo`.
+There are about 195 varialbes in the original dataset, and we extract three variables we are interested in: `C_Biosense_ID`, `ChiefComplaintUpdates`, and `Diagnosis_Combo`.
 Then we combine ChiefComplaintUpdates and Diagnosis_Combo into one text description variable called `CCUpdates`.
 It works for both Count Data and Heat Data.

 ```
 user_pass <- "mwu01:235711Wmj!"